Adversarial Influence Maximization: Proofs

-\begin{proposition*}[Theorem 5.10 of \citealp{bubeck2012}] Suppose the loss functions $\{\ell_{i,t}\}$ are nonnegative and bounded by 1.
+\begin{proposition*}[Theorem 5.10 of \cite{bubeck2012}] Let the loss functions $\{\ell_{i,t}\}$ be nonnegative and bounded by 1.
 The strategy $\sourceset$ corresponding to the OSMD algorithm with loss estimates $\lhat$, learning rate $\eta > 0$, and Legendre function \(F_{\psi}\), where $\psi$ is a 0-potential, satisfies the pseudo-regret bound

 \end{proposition*}